-In The Royal Opera's 2013/14 Season Israeli conductor Daniel Oren conducts Carmen.
-He made his debut with the Company in 1993 conducting La bohème, and has since conducted numerous productions for The Royal Opera, including Tosca, Madama Butterfly, Rigoletto, Roméo et Juliette, La sonnambula and Robert le diable and Un ballo in maschera, and conducted The Royal Opera’s gala performance in honour of The Queen’s Diamond Jubilee.
+Israeli conductor Daniel Oren made his Royal Opera debut in 1993 conducting La bohème and has since returned to conduct Tosca, Madama Butterfly, La Juive, Carmen, Rigoletto, Roméo et Juliette, La sonnambula, Robert le diable and Un ballo in maschera, and conducted The Royal Opera’s gala performance in honour of The Queen’s Diamond Jubilee.
 In the 2015/16 Season he returns to conduct Lucia di Lammermoor, and in the 2016/17 Season conducts Adriana Lecouvreur.

-Oren made his first solo appearance in 1968 at the age of 13, when Leonard Bernstein selected him to sing the treble solo in a performance of The Chichester Psalms to mark the opening of Israel Television.
+Oren made his solo debut in 1968 at the age of 13, when Leonard Bernstein selected him to sing the treble solo in a performance of The Chichester Psalms to mark the opening of Israel Television.

 Andrea Chénier, La bohème, Die Zauberflöte and others on Opera on 3.